Vishakha-Lingadahally/PHSX815_Week6/README.md

 Simpson rule vs Trapezoidal rule

 How to run the code:
 For Simpson's rule, run Simpson.py on the command line.
-Then enter 'simps(lambda x: "any function involving x", "lower limit of the intergral", "upper limit of the integral", "Number of subintervals") to calculate the integral.
+Then enter 'simps(lambda x: "any function involving x", "lower limit of the intergral", "upper limit of the integral", "Number of subintervals")' to calculate the integral.
 For Trapezoidal rule, run Trapezoidal_rule.py on the command line.
-Then enter 'trapz(lambda x: "any function involving x", "lower limit of the intergral", "upper limit of the integral", "Number of subintervals") to calculate the integral.
+Then enter 'trapz(lambda x: "any function involving x", "lower limit of the intergral", "upper limit of the integral", "Number of subintervals")' to calculate the integral.

 Example: